 Thunder rumbled overhead and snapped her back to the present, as did the cries to Taran from Lurians on both sides of the water.
 She pressed her lips together and killed her next thought before it could form.
 We are not the same.
 The Seiriae are savage and brutal.
 And they must be stopped.
 The warriors on the bridge began to call taunts across the river, their warpaint running down their faces like blood as the rain intensified.
 May we turn it to the real thing when we cross.

 She turned to face her fellow commanders and exchanged grips with all of them.
 Gawan’s grip was firmer and longer than the others and she did her best to smile for him.
 One thing was for sure; the Caderyn might be the first to cross, but the Gorvicae would be hard upon their heels.
 Rhia motioned for her pony and hauled herself into the saddle.
 She gave a last nod to the others.

 ‘I’ll see you in Seiriae land.’

 They nodded back and she casually flipped the coin in her hand before turning her mount’s head towards the river.
-The Estua was flowing faster than ever and she tried to stay as confident as she looked as she trotted towards her cohort.
+The Estua was flowing faster than ever and she tried to stay confident as she trotted towards her cohort.
 They had the numbers, they had the discipline, and after this fight the war would be all but over.
-All the same Rhia felt a pang of sadness when she saw Bedwyr and the others, forming themselves up ready to charge into the fray.
+All the same Rhia felt a pang of sadness when she saw Bedwyr and the others, forming themselves up ready for the charge.
 She sighed to herself again.
 Victory or defeat, today was going to be bloody.